VenturianTome/VenturianTome/src/chapter_2.md

 - A: Every ten videos, or whenever I feel like the site needs an update

 Q: Why did you make this site?
 - A: I love the channel and characters!
 I wanted a database for as much VT information as possible because I fugured that it would help the community.
-I also really wanted the information provided to have sources rather than just being ambiguous or plain false
+I also really wanted the information provided to have sources rather than just being ambiguous or plain false.
+I like to know where things came from!